420bunny69/offline-intelligence-engine/README.md

 ## Known limitations

-- Field-level accuracy for free-text fields (e.g. `due_date`) is measured with exact string matching, which underestimates true accuracy since models phrase dates differently ("Friday" vs. "by Friday" vs. "end of week") — this is a scoring limitation, not purely a model failure
+- Field-level accuracy for free-text fields (e.g. `due_date`) is measured with exact string matching, which underestimates true accuracy since models phrase dates differently ("Friday" vs. "by Friday" vs. "end of week"), which is a scoring limitation, not purely a model failure
 - Models occasionally infer optional fields (e.g. `priority`) that weren't explicitly stated in the source text, rather than returning `null` as instructed
 - `mistral:7b` is impractically slow on consumer GPUs with <8GB VRAM; recommended only where accuracy strictly outweighs latency

 ## Tech stack

-Python · Ollama · FastAPI · Pydantic · pandas · Streamlit (planned)
+Python · Ollama · FastAPI · Pydantic · pandas · Streamlit